sergei-mironov/urweb-callback/README.md

         $ git clone https://github.com/grwlf/urweb-callback
         $ cp -t urweb urweb-callback/*patch

-2. Apply the patches and build the Ur/Web compiler
+2. Build the Ur/Web compiler.
+You may try the latest Ur/Web from the official repo.
+In case it doesn't work, please test the known-good revision (see below).

         $ cd urweb

-        # Use known-good revision of the Ur/Web.
-Ignoring the following
-        # line will keep the latest version of the compiler.
+              # (skip this line to stay on latets Ur/Web)
-        $ hg checkout 94529780bbcf
+        $ hg checkout 924e2ef31f5a

-        $ hg import *patch
         $ ./autogen.sh
         $ ./configure
         $ make install